 Introducing the 2021 Portland Restoration Academy Interns:

-“I am a formerly incarcerated woman who is a survivor of domestic violence, being shot and almost killed by my boyfriend in 2016, Ashley says it is now her passion to give back, be the voice and support those in need.”
+“I am a formerly incarcerated woman who is a survivor of domestic violence, being shot and almost killed by my boyfriend in 2016."
+Ashley says it is now her passion to give back, be the voice and support for those in need.

-“I was born and raised in Portland and is currently an undergraduate student at PSU, where I am majoring in Social Science with a minor in civic leadership.
+“I was born and raised in Portland and I am currently an undergraduate student at PSU, where I am majoring in Social Sciences with a minor in civic leadership.
 I hope to contribute my life’s experiences toward helping others who are similarly situated.”

 “I am a person of change also one who helps others.
 I enjoy putting smiles on others faces.
 I don’t talk much; I allow my work to speak for itself.”